SercanAkcay/EmailNewsUpdates/README.md

 - Functions stored in AutoEmailer.py
 - Main program run from Master_Emailer.py
-- Gmail login credentials should be stored in 'Gmail_Login_Creds.txt' (Use only 2 lines in the text doc for this to work)
+- Gmail login credentials should be stored in 'Gmail_Login_Creds.txt' (Only use the first 2 lines in the txt file for this to work)
-  - The first line in this file will be your username
+  - The first line will be your username
   - The second line will be your gmail app password
   - Check out this short tutorial to set up your gmail account so your program can log in:
+    - Credit: Corey Schafer
     - Title: How to Send Emails Using Python - Plain Text, Adding Attachments, HTML Emails, and More
     - Link: https://www.youtube.com/watch?v=JRCJ6RtE3xU
     - Timestamps: 0:00-2:25